adamllryan/notes/CSE3461 - Wired Networks/02_application_layer.md

 When we create a network app, we want it to be able to run on different end systems.
 This means they need to be able to communicate with each other regardless of system architecture.
-This way, developers won't need to focus on developing the network-core software as well as the application itself.
+This way, developers won't need to focus on developing the network-core software as well as the [[Application Program|application]] itself.

 There are two structures for these applications:
 - Client-server.